tsfstarr/fwlog-export/README.md

 - Each local archive is deleted after transfer to allow for low disk space
 - No plain-text password used.
 Relies on authorised-key authentication
 - No FW-1 log deletion is performed by this script
-- Further work: getopts handling, and accepting opts for one-time use
+- Further work: getopts handling, and accepting opts for one-time use, and disk space check

 # -- Procedure --
 ```